 Then add branches etc by adding more.
 Have fun and experiment, try not to make the tree look too uniform or symmetrical.
 Use some reference photos.
 I always go more fairy tale/fantasy than a true realistic look, as this works better at 28mm scales in my opinion.

 This mini I’ve painted for a competition.
 Right from the start I judge where the model will be placed and make the base, tree, and mini all flow together and compliment each other.

 Once you’re happy with the tree, coat on a few layers of pva glue and let dry.
 This acts as a coat for the next stage to adhere to.
-I use Polyfilla, a wall plaster powder filler for home decoration etc (clicking on the image above will take you to the Amazon product page).
-Mix the powder & water to a slightly watery porridge consistency and brush on your wire tree.
+I use Polyfilla, a wall plaster powder filler for home decoration etc. Mix the powder & water to a slightly watery porridge consistency and brush on your wire tree.
 It goes without saying use a old brush as it will be destroyed!

 Once dry coat again in a watered down pva mix to seal before applying a base coat of paint.